 While building deal.II with Trilinos is covered in the ReadMe file, we here give an introduction to building Trilinos in such a way that it contains everything that we need from the deal.II side.

-Note: The current version of deal.II requires at least Trilinos 11.2.
-Deal.II is known to work with Trilinos up to 11.14 and 12.4.
-Others versions of Trilinos should work too but we do not do regression tests with them.
+Note: The current version of deal.II requires at least Trilinos 12.4.
+Deal.II is known to work with Trilinos up to 12.18.
+Other versions of Trilinos should work too but have not been tested prior to the release.

 -DTrilinos_ENABLE_EXPLICIT_INSTANTIATION=ON, which will improve compilation times of deal.II programs that use Trilinos.